getsentry/sentry-python/CONTRIBUTING.md

 python -m venv .venv
 ```

-From now on, every time you want to work on your changes for `sentry-python`,
+Then, activate your virtual environment with the following command.
+You will need to repeat this step every time you wish to work on your changes for `sentry-python`.
-you will need to make sure your virtual environment is active:

 ```bash
 source .venv/bin/activate